HakkaTjakka/PROJECT-CGI-BTE121-LEAFLET/README.md

 If you need help (then things go very quick) msg me plz.
 I'm gladly willing to help and ask (Minecraft fans) to join this project(s).

+Latest change:

+When loading .png file through cgb-bin, its converted into .jpg, and stored in a zoom dir (1-11) in the cgi-bin dir of xampp.
+Loaded from there.
+When next time same .png file requested the converted .jpg comes from these dirs.